Janaehall/module-one-final-project-guidelines-chicago-web-100719/README.md

 ### Setup and Start
 If this is your first time running the program:
 1. Run 'bundle install'.
-2. Run 'rake start_up' to create the databa
+2. Run 'rake db:migrate'
-If you've run this program before:
+3. Run 'rake db:seed'
-1. Make sure you're in the correct directory
+4. Run 'ruby bin/run.rb'
-2. Run 'ruby bin/run.rb' to start the program
+If you want to reseed your database:
-NOTE: You can run 'rake start_up' at any time from your terminal to clear and re-seed the database with the original data
+1. Run 'rake refresh' to reseed and start the program.

 ## Usage